NuevoFoundation/workshops/content/english/ml-machine-learning/02-simple-linear-regression.md

 \]
 </h3>

 We know that the model gave us an intercept of **25792.20**.
-What this means is that an employee with NO experience would have a salary is 25792.20.
+What this means is that an employee with NO experience would have a salary of $25792.20.
 But what does the 9449.96 mean?
 This means that, for every year of experience, the salary of employees has an increase of 9449.96.
 But wait a moment, how can we make sure these are the correct values?
 Do we have confidence that these are indeed the correct values?
-If we grab another 30 random employees and verify their salaries, will we get the same values?
+If we grab another 30 random employees and verify their salaries, are we going to get the same values?